Service

 Through exciting experiments, we will familiarise ourselves with the combustion engine and turn hydrogen into electricity.
 If you want to discover modern technology in a hands-on way, this is the right place for you.

-Duration approx. 1h
+Duration approx. 1 h

 Number of participants 5-10